brodeau/aerobulk/README.md

 &nbsp;

 ![Aerobulk Approach](https://brodeau.github.io/images/projects/Comparaison_Psi.svg)
-*Example of a set of figures generated with one of AeroBulk diagnostic scripts: comparison of the stability correction profiles Psi(zeta) as used in 4 different bulk algorithms.*
+*Example of a set of figures generated with one of AeroBulk diagnostic Python scripts: comparison of the stability correction profiles Psi(zeta) as used in 4 different bulk algorithms.*

 &nbsp;